Pro Environment

 On 23 September, the UN Secretary-General hosted the Climate Summit at the UN headquarters, where countries were invited to present new commitments to tackle climate change before announcing oficially them during COP25 in Chile this December.
 Some of the largest multinational corporations in the food industry, including Nestlé and Sodexo, announced concrete action plans to tackle climate change.
 Unfortunately, there were no commitments from several of the world’s largest countries, even though these are crucial if we wish to mitigate climate change on a global scale.
 Raphael Podselver, from our International Political Outreach team, as well as Lasse Bruun from 50 by 40, took part in coalition meetings, where they had various opportunities to engage with key stakeholders.

-At the end of the week, we co-organised a lunch event looking at the role of plant-based diets in addressing the climate crisis, together with the Buddhist Tzu Chi Foundation and the Sustainability Health and Education Foundation.
+At the end of the week, we co-organized a lunch event looking at the role of plant-based diets in addressing the climate crisis, together with the Buddhist Tzu Chi Foundation and the Sustainability Health and Education Foundation.
 Around 40 participants attended the roundtable, where the discussion focused on how to accelerate the mainstreaming of plant-based diets in a time of climate emergency, while implementing policies favoring less meat-intensive diets.
 The health benefits of a plant-based diet were also an important topic of discussion.
 Participants were served delicious plant-based food from Tzu Chi.

 [vc_images_carousel images=”59550,59549,59548,59551″ img_size=”700×400″]